Seafood Chowder

 What Kind of Fish is Best for Chowder?

-• Shellfish is also so delicious in this gorgeous soup.
+• Shellfish is also so delicious in this scrumptious soup.
 Look for shrimp that is raw but peeled and de-veined.
 Again, you can find it at the meat counter, or you can find bags of frozen shrimp in the grocery store.

 • This recipe is technically considered a fish chowder but you can add crab meat, too.
 That would be delicious!